Buy a Home with Electric Baseboard Heat?

 A Wood Stove

 Since you are going to be home all the time you might consider a wood stove.
 If you can purchase wood locally it usually runs a lot cheaper than electric or oil.
-Also if you are home during the day you can keep an eye on the stove and put wood in during the day.
+Also if you are home during the day you can keep an eye on the stove.

 Barry from PA